 When you open the Computer folder, you will not see the System Reserved Partition as it is not assigned a disk letter.
 You will only see the System Drive or the C Drive.
 To see the System Reserved Partition, you will have to open Disk Management.

-What is System Reserved Partition
+What is System Reserved Partition in Windows

 The System Reserved Partition holds the Boot Configuration Database, Boot Manager Code, Windows Recovery Environment and reserves space for the startup files which may be required by BitLocker, in case you use the BitLocker Drive Encryption feature.